Join the Northfield Neighborhood Association

 Who We Are

-The Northfield Neighborhood Association is a proactive, community based non-profit organization dedicated to improving quality of life for all those within our boundaries: 51st, Lamar, Airport, and Koenig.
+The Northfield Neighborhood Association is a proactive, community based non-profit organization dedicated to improving quality of life for all those within our boundaries.
+The neighborhood is centered around North Loop Boulevard, and is bounded by 51st Street, Lamar Boulevard, Airport Boulevard, and Koenig Lane.
 There are approximately 1,400 households in the neighborhood.
 (Click here to open a map in a new window.)
-There is also a thriving local business scene on North Loop Blvd and two of our border streets: Airport Blvd and Lamar Blvd.
+There is also a thriving local business and restaurant scene in the area on North Loop Boulevard, Airport Boulevard, and Lamar Boulevard.

 What We Do